sapnasolutions/sapna-refinery_css_and_js_editor/readme.md

 Ensure you have created your application's database

-Open your ``Gemfile`` and add this line to the bottom:
+Open your 'Gemfile' and add this line to the bottom:

     gem 'refinerycms-css_and_js_file'

-Now run ``bundle install`` and once bundler has installed the gem run:
+Now run:

+		bundle install
     rails generate refinerycms_css_and_js_files
     rake db:migrate

-edit your application.html.erb and add these lines
+edit your 'application.html.erb' and add these lines

 		<% CssAndJsFile.css.each do |css|%>
 	  	<%= stylesheet_link_tag css.name+'.css' , :cache => '_'+css.name %>